openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="Upgrading-the-software-version-of-a-cStor-volume"></a>Upgrading the software version of a cStor volume</h3>

 The steps are mentioned in Upgrade section.
 For upgrade cStorVolume, ensure that cStor Pool image is support this cStor volume image.
 The steps for upgrading the cStor volume can be find from [here](/docs/next/upgrade.html).

 <h3><a class="anchor" aria-hidden="true" id="deleting-a-cStor-volume"></a>Deleting a cStor Volume</h3>

-The cStor volume can be deleted by deleting the corresponding PVC.
+ Ensure application associated to this PVC is deleted successfully.
+Then, cStor volume can be deleted by deleting the corresponding PVC.
 This can be done by using the following command.

 ```
 kubectl delete pvc <PVC_name> -n <PVC_namespace>